-You are invited to an intensive experience, exploring and advancing collaborative change and innovation approaches.
-This is our regional event, held in Perrysburg Ohio USA.
-We bring together practitioners, leaders, scholars, educators, and students who value utilizing collaborative approaches in creative and impactful ways.
+You are invited to our second regional NEXUS Exchange event, exploring and advancing collaborative change and innovation approaches held in Perrysburg, Ohio.
+We bring together scholars, practitioners, leaders, educators, and students who value utilizing collaborative approaches in new, creative, and impactful ways.

 This event is for those with NO experience, those with LOTS of experience, and everyone in-between.
 Join the Friday evening design session and/or the Saturday collaborative community event in a welcoming space filled with laughter, design principles, contemplations, publications, index cards, flip charts, sticky notes, shadow consulting, emerging technologies, food, beverage... and more.
 Check out our first event here.

 We focus on leveraging the power of 60+ collaborative change approaches to transform organizations and communities as they tackle 21st Century challenges.
-You can find the list of 60+ methods [broadly referred to as large-group methods/interventions, whole-system change, or large-scale change.
-What makes them unique are two foundational assumptions: high involvement and a systemic approach to improvement.
-You can find the list of 60+ methods in the current edition of The Change Handbook, in which we are now in the process of creating the 3rd Edition.
-The third edition will have the classic methods such as Future Search, World Cafe, Conference Model, Appreciative Inquiry, Open Space Technology, Whole Scale Change, Technology of Participation, Charrettes, Playback Theater, Drum Cafe, Graphic Recording, and more.
-It will also feature blending methods such Liberating Structures and the Art of Hosting.
+You can find the list of 60+ methods [broadly referred to as large-group methods/interventions, whole-system change, or large-scale change] in the current edition of The Change Handbook, now going into its 3rd Edition.
+This new edition will feature the classic methods including Future Search, World Cafe, Appreciative Inquiry, Open Space, Whole Scale Change, Charrettes, Playback Theater, Drum Cafe, Graphic Recording, and more, but will also feature blending methods such Liberating Structures and the Art of Hosting.
 The body of methods and techniques is growing exponentially and NEXUS4change is creating an inclusive space for you to connect with the broad community of communities.

 In our upcoming event, we will use the methods of collaborative change, as we learn the methods in order to do better work in the world, knowing we are not alone.
 If you looking to: